awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetContentModeration.md

 # GetContentModeration<a name="API_GetContentModeration"></a>

-Gets the content moderation analysis results for a Rekognition Video analysis started by [StartContentModeration](API_StartContentModeration.md)\.
+Gets the content moderation analysis results for a Amazon Rekognition Video analysis started by [StartContentModeration](API_StartContentModeration.md)\.

 Content moderation analysis of a video is an asynchronous operation\.
 You start analysis by calling [StartContentModeration](API_StartContentModeration.md)\. which returns a job identifier \(`JobId`\)\.
-When analysis finishes, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartContentModeration`\.
+When analysis finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartContentModeration`\.
 To get the results of the content moderation analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call `GetCelebrityDetection` and pass the job identifier \(`JobId`\) from the initial call to `StartCelebrityDetection`\.

 For more information, see [Working with Stored Videos](video.md)\.

  `GetContentModeration` returns detected content moderation labels, and the time they are detected, in an array, `ModerationLabels`, of [ContentModerationDetection](API_ContentModerationDetection.md) objects\.